Brake Drums and Shoes -- Discussion

 See discussion of Brake Drum Studs below.

 Regarding the condition of the brake drums, Rob wrote - Look for a big lip on inner and outer edges of the rubbing area (either side of where the shoes rub).
-If they are small -- machining should be OK, but if really big (a few mm high), it might be worth replacing them.
+If they are small -- machining should be OK, but if really big (a mm or more high), it might be worth replacing the drums.

 You need to take the drums off for this one.
 You would definitely NOT get to feel the inner lip (nearest the wheels) from the backing plate holes.
 You MIGHT feel the outer lip (furthest from the road wheel), if you are able to turn your finger sharp enough through the hole.

 In fact, just taking the drums off might tell you the story.
 If they slide off real easy, they are probably OK.
-But if you have to back the adjusting stars off to get the drums off, and the shoes stick on the outer lip (the lip furthest from the wheel and closest to the backing plate) and you have to jiggle the drum to free it, then they probably need machining/replacing.
+But if you have to back the adjusting stars off to get the drums off, and the shoes stick on the outer lip (the lip closest to the backing plate) and you have to jiggle the drum to free it, then they probably need machining/replacing.

 This usually indicates the drums have worn and left a ridge on the inner edge of the braking surface, and it's this which binds on the shoes as you pull the drum off.

 Rob responded - Now THAT is very strange!
 Do you see anything inside the brake drums to indicate what causes the scoring?
 I still have the ORIGINAL rear drums on my '70 Bug, and as you know he's done 248,000 miles -- so they CAN last a long time.
-The drums on my '68 Bug are probably original too from the look of them -- he's done 125,000 miles I think).
+The drums on my '68 Bug are probably original too from the look of them -- he's done 125,000 miles I think - it could be 225,000 miles depending on how many times the odo has gone past zero).
 There was a tiny score on one side which I've ignored and the brakes are still fine (though they need adjusting a click or two again).

 In addition to the drums being ruined, all four of my front brake shoes are thin and cracked down the center.

-If the front brake drums are shot, I suppose it would be wise to replace the wheel bearings, too.
-I will have to press (tap) out the old races and than press in new ones.
+If the front brake drums are shot, I suppose it would be wise to check the wheel bearings, too - they might have been overheated.
+If I have to replace them I will have to press (tap) out the old races and than press in new ones.
 I don't know whether I have the equipment for that.

-Rob responded - That shouldn't be too hard -- just use a drift (metal rod) to tap them out from the other side.
+Rob responded - That shouldn't be too hard -- just use a drift (metal rod) to tap them out from the other side - they are a slight interference fit.
 If you have a brass drift you CAN'T damage the steel races, but I don't think a steel drift would harm them either.
-I don't think they are super tight.

 Dave wrote - Maybe you can advise me regarding which kind of brake drums to buy.
 In the catalogs I've seen two kinds of drums -- regular (I assume Brazilian or Mexican) and German.
 The German ones are twice as expensive.
 I lean towards the more expensive German drums, as I think they would be better quality.
 Do you think they are worth the extra cost?

-Rob responded - The German drums would probably be superior, but I'm not an expert, since my ’68 Bug still has his originals! (well maybe that DOES make me an expert, since they were German made and have 248,000 miles on them :-) I would imagine the worst the cheaper drums can do is wear faster, but I would guess you would still be talking years of life from them.
+Rob responded - The German drums would probably be superior, but I'm not an expert, since my cars still have their originals! (well maybe that DOES make me an expert, since they were German made and one car has 248,000 miles on it :-) I would imagine the worst the cheaper drums can do is wear faster, but I would guess you would still be talking years of life from them.
 I can't see them causing reduced braking capacity.

 Using good used shoes in new drums would not be a problem (though your cracked ones must be replaced).
 If the old shoes have sufficient lining but have a 'polished' shiny appearance, they can be roughed up with coarse steel wool.
 Don't use sand paper as any remaining traces will cause increased wear.
 Traces of steel wool are at least compatible with the drums and don't cause the same level of wear problem.